Pinken1986/AutoSign/README.md

-# AutoSign (Work in Progress)
+# AutoSign (Open Source, Work in Progress)

-AutoSign is a Bukkit/Spigot plugin for Minecraft that aims to automate the process of smelting items using signs, chests, and furnaces.
+AutoSign is an open-source Bukkit/Spigot plugin for Minecraft that aims to automate the process of smelting items using signs, chests, and furnaces.
 The goal is to allow players to create automatic smelting setups without the need for complex redstone contraptions.

 **Note: While significant progress has been made, this project is still in development and may not be fully functional.
-We welcome contributors to help improve and expand the plugin!**
+As an open-source project, we welcome and encourage contributors to help improve and expand the plugin!**

 ## Planned Features